 I use the Focusrite Scarlett 2i4 audio interface and it works really nicely for me.
-It’s not the best or highest budget one around, but it’s a very decent one for the price.
+It is a very popular interface and its build quality is superb.
 It records very nicely and has 2 inputs and 4 outputs.
 It also includes midi inputs and outputs which can be really useful (more on that later).

 If you have a lower budget you can also consider the Focusrite 2i2.
 Though it only has 2 outputs and does not have midi in and out.
 If you’re just planning to use your interface for basic purposes such as recording your electronic drums then the 2i2 would suit your needs.

 Check the output connections on the back of your drum modules.
 The below directions are general instructions that should work for the majority of situations.
 However, if you’re in doubt then check the manual of your drum module or look at the manufacturers website for more information.

 If you see two 1/4 phone jack outputs (like that ones you plug into a guitar or other electronic instrument) for Left and Right then get two 1/4 inch TS (tip-sleeve) cables and connect both of these from your module to your interface.